ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `helper_encrypted_agg_share`: The Helper's aggregate share, encrypted to the Collector (see {{aggregate-share-encrypt}}).

-If the Leader finds the `CollectionJobReq` to be valid, it immediately responds with HTTP status 201 Created with a body containing a `CollectionJobResp` with the `status` field set to `processing`.
-The Leader SHOULD include a Retry-After header field to suggest a polling interval to the Collector.

-After receiving the response to its `CollectionJobReq`, the Collector periodically makes HTTP GET requests `/tasks/{task-id}/collection_jobs/{collection-job-id}` to check on the status of the collection job and eventually obtain the result.
-The Leader responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
-When the collection job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Collector.

-The Leader then begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.
+After receiving the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.

 The Leader first checks whether it can construct a batch for the collection job by applying the requirements in {{batch-validation}}.
 If so, then